CBrunote/Lyfbro/README.md

 As a user, I want to log my activities so that I can track my progress.

-When I go to [url] and see a sign up/ login modal.
+When I go to [url] and see a sign up/ login modal,\
 Then I sign up using my email as my username and password.

-After I log in, I land on an empty dashboard.
+After I log in, I land on an empty dashboard.\
 Then I am prompted to log my first activity.

 When I choose a given category (cardio, mindfulness or strength),